 If you decide to comply or the eviction goes through:

 First of all, try not to panic.
 Eviction is not an instant process and the law is primarily on the side of the tenant.
 No matter what, seek legal advice.
 You may have up to six months to deal with an eviction.

 If you paid your last month’s rent ahead of time, that will give you a little more cash to help with finding a new rental.
 If you gave a security deposit, your landlord has to return it within 30 days as long as you leave the rental “broom clean.”
 Call a painting contractor to repair damaged painted walls and a professional cleaning service if you are unable to do this work on your own.
 If all goes well, you will also have your security deposit to apply to a new rental.

 Make sure you have good references, such as an employer, if your landlord is unwilling to give you a good reference.

 Whether you are single or have a family, you may decide to “double up” with a friend or family member temporarily – but make sure the new landlord knows and approves or you will be in the same situation again ... and so will your housemates.

 If you are low-income, talk to your local housing authorities to see what help they have available.
 Availability of subsidized housing varies greatly by state.

 Otherwise, you have time.
 Talk to family, friends, legal advocates.
 Start searching rental ads, and as much as you can, try to calmly plan your next move.

-Cris Carl writes about Boston area roofing and housing issues for Networx.
+Cris Carl writes for Networx.